dismuskiplimo/tenda-wema/README.md

     mv .env.example .env
     ```
 * Open the `.env` file using your favourite text editor.
 This file contains necessary configuration data for the application to run
 * You need only to edit the `DB` section e.g `DB_DATABASE`,`DB_USERNAME`,`DB_PASSWORD`, for the initial installation.
-Ensure that the database selected is already created in your REBMS server (mysql, postgresql, sqlite e.t.c) or the installation will fail.
+Ensure that the database selected is already created in your RDBMS server (mysql, postgresql, sqlite e.t.c) or the installation will fail.

 ## Installation